alexasahis/dockereq/README.md

 * Using your favorite MySQL client, such as [HeidiSQL](https://www.heidisql.com/download.php), load the database from a .sql backup file.

 ## Running the Server
-* Simply call `start.sh` to start the docker environment.
+* Simply call `start` to start the docker environment.